 It wasn’t too long into making beer that I found that the original gravity or final volume was always lower than expected.
-With extract brewing, the OG and volume should be pretty predictable.
+The OG and volume should be pretty predictable, especially with extract brewing.
 By taking better measurements and computing additions and losses of sugars and water at each step, I’ve been able to get much closer to my predicted targets.
 It turns out that in my case the main culprit was how much wort was being absorbed by the hops and then discarded… and I was adding a lot of hops!

 For those who might be interested, I present a bunch of numbers intended to help with predicting the effects of different brewing techniques.

 |water absorbed by 80% 2-row, 20% specialty malts||0.147 G/lb = 0.59 qt/lb

 (see text below; the larger number is probably the better estimate)

 |wort left in bottom of 52-quart Coleman Xtreme cooler||0.21875 G (3.5 cups)|

 |evaporation during steeping of grains at 160°F, uncovered||0.35 G/hr|

 |evaporation during low rolling boil, uncovered, targeting ~10% total evaporation, with 10G pot and 7G of wort||about 1.0 G/hr|